-The graph set forth below compares the cumulative total stockholder return on our common stock between June 27, 2007 (the date our common stock first commenced trading on the NASDAQ Global Market) and December 31, 2011 to the cumulative total returns of the NASDAQ Composite Index and NASDAQ Computer Index over the same period.
-This graph assumes the investment of \$100 at the closing price of the markets on June 27, 2007 in our common stock, the NASDAQ Composite Index and the NASDAQ Computer Index, and assumes the reinvestment of dividends, if any.
+The following graph set forth compares the cumulative total stockholder return on our common stock between December 31, 2007 and December 31, 2012 to the cumulative total returns of the NASDAQ Composite Index and NASDAQ Computer Index over the same period.
+This graph assumes the investment of \$100 at the closing price of the markets on December 31, 2007 in our common stock, the NASDAQ Composite Index and the NASDAQ Computer Index, and assumes the reinvestment of dividends, if any.
 We have never paid dividends on our common stock and have no present plans to do so.

-The comparisons shown in the graph below are based upon historical data.
+The comparisons shown in the following graph are based upon historical data.
 We caution that the stock price performance shown in the graph below is not necessarily indicative of, nor is it intended to forecast, the potential future performance of our common stock.

-COMPARISON OF CUMULATIVE TOTAL RETURN\ among comScore, Inc., The NASDAQ Composite Index and The NASDAQ Computer Index
+COMPARISON OF CUMULATIVE TOTAL RETURN among comScore, Inc., The NASDAQ Composite Index and The NASDAQ Computer Index

-\ \$100 invested upon market close of the NASDAQ Global Market on June 27, 2007, the date our common stock first commenced trading on the NASDAQ Global Market upon our initial public offering, including reinvestment of dividends.
+^{ \$100} invested upon market close of the NASDAQ Global Market on December 31, 2007, including reinvestment of dividends.